jonmaim/dot-files/README.md

+#Minsh dot-files

-#Minsh dot files mainly for Ubuntu and Vim
+Useful for Ubuntu and Vim

 Enjoy!

 ## Install